thiagosalvatore/origin-takehome/README.md

 ### Important
-1. All endpoints has to have the `/` in the end, otherwise the server will return `301 - Redirect`
+1. All endpoints need the `/` in the end, otherwise the server will return `301 - Redirect`